open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: My workflow is failing or producing unexpected results.
 How do I troubleshoot?

-   Start by running ``snakemake -n`` (dry-run) to validate workflow structure without execution.
+   Start by running ``snakemake -call --configfile config/config.tyndp.yaml -n`` (dry-run) to validate workflow structure without execution.
 Then, check log files in ``logs/`` and verify intermediate results at each workflow stage.
 For persistent issues, see :doc:`support` for community assistance channels.

 .. admonition:: I would like to develop my own features in a fork.
 What are your recommendations?